-- (d) Registration Rights-On November 1, 2002, the Company and certain of its stockholders entered into a registration rights agreement (Registration Rights Agreement).
+(d) Registration Rights-On November 1, 2002, the Company and certain of its stockholders entered into a registration rights agreement (Registration Rights Agreement).
 Under the Registration Rights Agreement, holders of 10% of the Company's registrable securities, as defined in the Registration Rights Agreement, and certain stockholders who held notes with an aggregate unpaid principal balance of \$15,000, had the right, subject to certain conditions, to require us to register any or all of their shares under the Securities Act of 1933, as amended (Securities Act), at the Company's expense.
 As of November 15, 2003, parties to the Registration Rights Agreement held 86,558,215 shares of the Company's common stock and warrants to purchase 4,458,305 shares of the Company's common stock.
 Options to purchase 6,533,720 shares of the Company's common stock were outstanding at this time, which when exercised, cause the holders thereof to become parties to the Registration Rights Agreement.
 All of the 12,500,000 shares of common stock sold in the Company's initial public offering by selling stockholders are held by parties to the Registration Rights Agreement.
+After the offering, parties to the Registration Rights Agreement held 78,516,520 shares of common stock of the Company are outstanding after the offering, which when exercised, cause the holders thereof to become parties to the Registration Rights Agreement.
 After the offering, parties to the Registration Rights Agreement held 78,516,520 shares of common stock of the Company.
-Options to purchase 6,533,720 shares of common stock of the Company are outstanding after the offering, which when exercised, cause the holders thereof to become parties to the Registration Rights Agreement.
-Although the Company has no current plans to file another registration statement to register these shares, certain of these holders have demand registration rights under the Registration Rights Agreement as described above. - (e) Anti-takeover effects of Delaware law and certain charter and by-law protections- The Company is not subject to the provisions of Section 203 of the Delaware General Corporation Law.
+Options to purchase 6,533,720 shares of common stock of the Company held offering, which when exercised, cause the holders thereof to become parties to the Registration Rights Agreement.
+After the offering, parties to the Registration Rights Agreement held 78,516,520 shares of common stock of the Company.
+Options to purchase 6,533,720 shares of common stock of the Company has no current plans to file another registration statement to register these shares, certain of these holders have demand

+(e) Anti-takeover effects of Delaware law and certain charter and by-law protections- The Company is not subject to the provisions of Section 203 of the Delaware General Corporation Law.
 The statute is intended to prohibit or delay mergers or other takeover or change in control attempts.
 Although the Company has elected out of the statute's provisions, the Company could elect to be subject to Section 203 in the future.
 Some provisions in the Company's certificate of incorporation and by-laws may be deemed to have an anti-takeover effect and may delay, defer, or prevent a tender offer or takeover attempt that a stockholder might deem to be in his or her best interest.
 The existence of these provisions could limit the price that investors might be willing to pay in the future for shares of the Company's common stock.